 Is it wrong to want a reward?

-The simple fact is that God has promised to reward us.
-"Anyone who comes to him [God] must believe that he exists and that he rewards those who earnestly seek him" (Hebrews 11:6).
+“Anyone who comes to him [God] must believe that he exists and that he rewards those who earnestly seek him” (Hebrews 11:6).
 Belief in rewards is part of the Christian faith.
 Nevertheless, some people think that it is somehow demeaning or less than honorable for Christians to want to be rewarded for their labors.
 They think that Christians should serve with a motive of love, expecting no reward for their labors.
 But that is not the complete message of the Bible.
 In addition to the free gift of salvation by grace through faith, the Bible does promise rewards for God’s people, and it is not wrong to desire the promises of God.

-Certainly, we are to serve God from the motivation of love and not as hirelings who work only to be paid.
+Yes, we are to serve God from the motivation of love and not as hirelings who work only to be paid.
 However, Scripture does speak of rewards, and assures us that we will be rewarded.
 It is honorable for us to believe in God’s promises and to find them motivating.
 Rewards are not the only motive of the redeemed children of God, but it is part of the package God has given us.

 When life becomes difficult, it is helpful for us to remember that there is another life, in which we will be rewarded.
-"If only for this life we have hope in Christ, we are to be pitied more than all men" (1 Corinthians 15:19).
+“If only for this life we have hope in Christ, we are to be pitied more than all people” (1 Corinthians 15:19).
 Paul knew that the future life would make his sacrifices worthwhile.
 He gave up temporary pleasures to seek better, longer-lasting pleasures in Christ (Philippians 3:8).

 When Jesus counseled us to lay up for ourselves treasures in heaven (Matthew 6:19-20), he was not against investing — he was against bad investments.
 Do not invest in temporary rewards, but invest in heavenly rewards that will last forever.
 “Great is your reward in heaven” (Matthew 5:12).
 “The kingdom of heaven is like treasure hidden in a field” (Matthew 13:44).